envoyproxy/envoy-mobile/docs/root/development/performance/cpu_impact.rst

 Android
 -------

-We're currently using HttpURLConnection to communicate and send requests to Envoy.
+We're currently using HttpURLConnection to communicate and send requests to Envoy every 200ms.
 Envoy in it's current state is run as a process

 Getting the build: